HsKA-OSGIS-archive/KarlsruheDamageReport/README.md

 1º - Install geoserver, you can download it from http://geoserver.org/

-2º - Copy content of Styles folder in Geoserver, which contains the icons in png format and custom patterns for the polygons.
+2º - Copy content of Styles folder in Geoserver/data_dir/styles, which contains the icons in png format and custom patterns for the polygons.
 You can find this file in our configuration_help folder located in our github.

 2º - Copy the KarlsruheDamageReport folder inside your Geoserver/data_dir/workspaces.
 You can find this file in our configuration_help folder located in our github.